oxc-project/acorn-test262/test-typescript/tests/cases/conformance/salsa/typeFromPropertyAssignment23.ts.md

                     "start": 256,
                     "end": 282,
                     "raw": "'not checked, so no error'",
-                    "value": "not checked, so no error"
+                    "value": "not checked, so no error",
+                    "regex": null,
+                    "bigint": null
                   }
                 }
               }